causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 public func isConst(): Bool
 ```

-Function: Determines whether the node is of `Const` type.
+Purpose: Determines whether the node is of `Const` type.

 Return Value: